lumail/lumail/README.md

 Upon a Debian GNU/Linux system you may install all required packages with:

-     # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev libpcre++-dev
+     # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev  libpcre3-dev

 > There are [binary packages for Debian GNU/linux](http://packages.steve.org.uk/lumail/), compiled by the author.

 Although we might become more complex in the future the code currently builds via a simple `Makefile`, and running `make` with no arguments should be sufficient.

-Once compiled the client may be executed directly, but you will need to pass the path to a configuration file:
+Once compiled the client may be executed directly, but you will need to supply a valid (lua) configuration file:

      $ ./lumail --rcfile ./lumail.lua